 We recognise that when a child is involved in an incident, either as the victim or perpetrator, we must have a support system in place for them.
 Careful data management and tracking allows for early identification of pupils at risk of failing and preventative measures are put in place.
 Ongoing monitoring allows for impact to be assessed and strategies adjusted as needed.

-We use the Behaviour Watch and the CPOMS systems to record safeguarding concerns and behaviour incidents.
-This allows the timely sharing of information, a joined-up approach and early identification of any issues.
+We use Arbor and CPOMS systems to record safeguarding concerns and behaviour incidents which allows the timely sharing of information, a joined-up approach and early identification of any issues.
 Keeping a record of incidents also enables data to be robustly and purposefully interrogated by the Behaviour lead.